DanOlner/randomNetworkDistancer/README.md

 To get it going, open the script in R and do the following:

 * Set your working directory appropriately
+* check the list of libraries are installed
 * Put a single shapefile into the same folder, change the file name/location at:
 ```
 gbmerge <- readOGR(dsn="GB_merged", "GB_merged")